-Pimavanserin and placebo tablets are manufactured under current Good Manufacturing Practices.
+Pimavanserin tablets are manufactured under current Good Manufacturing Practices.

 During the treatment period, study drug will be distributed in a quantity sufficient to ensure the subject has an adequate supply of study drug between study visits.
+In addition to the study drug dispensed at the site, investigational product may be delivered to the subject's home.